-The Company paid cash dividends on common stock of \$2.00 per share for the fiscal year ended June 30, 2014 and \$1.975 per share for the fiscal year ended June 30, 2013, which included a special dividend of \$1.00 per share during each fiscal year.
-The Board of Directors has authorized the payment of a fiscal 2015 first quarter dividend of \$.25 payable September 30, 2014 to shareholders of record on September 25, 2014.
+The Company paid cash dividends on common stock of \$1.00 per share for the fiscal year ended June 30, 2015 and \$2.00 per share for the fiscal year ended June 30, 2014, which included a special dividend of \$1.00 per share.
+The Board of Directors has authorized the payment of a fiscal 2016 first quarter dividend of \$.25 payable October 1, 2015 to shareholders of record on September 24, 2015.
 Our Board of Directors assesses the Company's dividend policy periodically.
 There is no assurance that the Board of Directors will either maintain the amount of the regular cash dividend or declare a special dividend during any future years.

-During fiscal 2014, the Company sold common stock to certain employees and directors as they exercised existing stock options granted under a shareholder approved plan.
-During the year, 23,420 shares were sold at prices that ranged from \$15.95 a share to \$25.10 a share.
+During fiscal 2015, the Company sold common stock to certain employees and directors as they exercised existing stock options granted under a shareholder approved plan.
+During the year, 8,130 shares were sold at prices that ranged from \$11.25 a share to \$25.18 a share.
 The securities were sold for cash.
 Proceeds are used for general working capital purposes.

-The Company did not make any open market purchases of equity securities in the fiscal 2014 fourth quarter.
+The Company did not make any open market purchases of equity securities in the fiscal 2015 fourth quarter.

-The following table sets forth information as of June 30, 2014 with respect to compensation plans under which equity securities of the Company may be issued.
+The following table sets forth information as of June 30, 2015 with respect to compensation plans under which equity securities of the Company may be issued.